ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 The following are some terminology used in the current document:

-- Digital asset: digital representation of a value or of a right that is able to be transferred and stored electronically using distributed ledger technology or similar technology [MICA].
+- Digital asset: digital representation of a value or of a right that is able to be transferred and stored electronically using distributed ledger technology or similar technology {{MICA}}.

 - Asset network: A monolithic system or a set of distributed systems that manage digital assets.